 See the Tokyo skyline from across the water

-Odaiba Seaside Park is part of an islet in Tokyo Bay, offering stunning views of the metropolis from its manmade beach.
-The park is a hotspot for seaside sports such as paddle boarding and windsurfing, and the sand and shore are great places to relax after visiting the shopping malls nearby.
+Odaiba Seaside Park is on the edge of Tokyo Bay and provides excellent views of the metropolis from the manmade beach.
+Spot Tokyo Tower and the Rainbow Bridge, both particularly impressive after dark.
+The park is also a hotspot for seaside sports such as paddle boarding and windsurfing, and the sand and shore are great places to relax after visiting the shopping malls nearby.

 Water buses from other parts of Tokyo dock here

 The islet was once part of a series of forts guarding Tokyo

 How to Get There

 Odaiba Seaside Park is a three-minute walk from Odaiba Kaihin Koen Station or Daiba Station on the Shinkotsu Yurikamome Line.
 You can also get to the park directly via water bus from Asakusa and elsewhere.

 This manmade seaside park is a popular attraction for both locals and tourists.
 While swimming is not allowed, visitors can take part in other activities such as windsurfing and paddle boarding.
 In addition to beautiful views of the Tokyo Bay waterfront, visitors can enjoy walks on the sandy beach and grassy lawns, and check out the view from the observation deck.